stitchdata/docs/_developer-content/import-api/guides/import-api-quick-start.md

       ---

 next-steps: |
   Congratulations on pushing your first batch of data!
-Check out the other [Import API guides]({{ link.import-api.category | prepend: site.baseurl }}) to get started building your own project.
+Next, we recommend checking out:

+  - [**Structuring data for the Import API**]({{ link.import-api.guides.structure-data | prepend: site.baseurl }}): Learn how to structure and type data in your Import API requests.
+  - [**Sequencing data for the Import API**]({{ link.import-api.guides.sequence-data | prepend: site.baseurl }}): Learn how the Import API considers data points for loading, which affects how data is updated in your destination.
 ---